bullhorn/invenias-api-docs/source/index.html.md

   "FlowType": "ResourceOwner"
 }
 ```
-> Please note, this is the only time you'll get the client_id and client_secret - please store these securely.</aside>
+> Please note, this is the only time you'll get the client_id and client_secret - please store these securely.

 To create a new integration, use the `POST /api/v1/thirdpartyapplications` endpoint using Swagger.